Introduction

 A comfort blanket or a chocolate teapot?

-To understand why the cash buffer approach doesn't work as well as we might have hoped, let's look at some of the challenging periods that give us the worst-case historical outcomes, firstly analysing Timeline's UK bear market graph.
-We can see that drawdowns lasting for two or more years have occurred several times historically.
+To understand why the cash buffer approach doesn't work as well as we might have hoped, let's look at some of the challenging periods that give us the worst-case historical outcomes.
+First, we analyse Timeline's UK bear market graph.
+We can see that drawdowns lasting two or more years have occurred several times historically, with the 1970s bear market being particularly painful.

-We saw an example of a painful drawdown in our recent analysis of a 100% equity portfolio in retirement, where we looked at the aftermath of the .com bubble.
+We saw an example of a painful drawdown in our recent analysis of a 100% equity portfolio in retirement, which examined the aftermath of the .com bubble.
 Starting in September 2000, we can see that it took seven years for global equities to return to their former peak.

 Imagine expecting your two-year cash buffer to see you through a stock market crash, only for it to be exhausted when the markets are still a long way from their previous peak.
 The cash buffer approach doesn't work when you really need it to, so we'd argue it's worse than useless from a comfort blanket point of view, as it gives a false sense of security and means we would have to answer "no" to: